Duchess Cecilie of Mecklenburg-Schwerin: Under Nazi German rule 1933-1939

-During 1933–1945, Cecilie lived a private life at Cecilienhof in Potsdam.
-Her eldest son, Prince Wilhelm forfeited his position as possible heir when he married Dorothea von Salviati on 3 June 1933.
+During 1933–1945, Cecilie lived a private life at Cecilienhof.
+Her eldest son Wilhelm forfeited his position as possible heir when he married Dorothea von Salviati on 3 June 1933.
 This occurred as she was not from a suitable royal family.
 Even though the royal house was formally deposed, its strict house rules persisted.
-The former Crown Prince and Princess were more understanding of their son than the exiled Kaiser.
+The former crown prince and princess were more understanding of their son than the exiled kaiser.
 Cecilie was not perturbed and made the best of the situation and was delighted when she became a grandmother for the first time on 7 June 1934.
-In 1935, Cecilie's second son worked, after studying economics and working for a time in the United States as a mechanic for Ford, with Lufthansa.
+In 1935, Cecilie's second son worked, after studying economics and working for a time in the United States as a mechanic for Ford Motor Company, then with Lufthansa.
 Her third son, Hubertus, after spending a period of time farming joined the military and then the air force to become a pilot.
 The youngest son Friedrich went into business.
-In May 1938, Prince Louis Ferdinand married the Russian Grand Duchess Kira, daughter of the pretender to the Russian throne, Grand Duke Cyril Vladimirovich, at Cecilienhof.
+In May 1938, Prince Louis Ferdinand married Grand Duchess Kira Kirillovna of Russia, daughter of the pretender to the Russian throne, Grand Duke Cyril Vladimirovich, at Cecilienhof.
 It would be the last great family occasion before the outbreak of war in September 1939.